 This is everyone’s all-time favourite snack.
 Flavour it as per your taste, and you have a perfect snack for your road-trip.
 Depending on its preparation, it can be a nutritious option for snacking – when air-popped and unsweetened, popcorn contains plenty of fibre, vitamins and nutrients that the body needs.

-Twist – Crush up some of your favourite from Gouri’s Goodies Cereal Mixes for a naturally sweet alternative to caramel or honey.
+Twist – Crush up some of your favourite from Gouri’s Goodies Breakfast Cereals for a naturally sweet alternative to caramel or honey.
 We recommend the Happy Millet and Apricot Cereal for the crunch from the millets and natural sweetness from the apricots.

 An energy bar is a go-to snack for any activity.
 Packed with nutrients and vitamins, these are the perfect meal replacements.
 Gouri’s Goodies Energy Bars are packed with almonds, a variety of seeds, natural sugars, and healthy oats & chocolate (depending on the options you select!).
 Grab yourself the Assorted Energy Bars Pack with 6 variants and 2 units of each type, you have yourself a flavour menu to choose from – Palm Jaggery & Honey, Oats & Almond, Belgian Dark Chocolate, Belgian Milk Chocolate, Belgian Dark Chocolate Orange & the Dates & Chia.
 Purely artisanal & produced in small batches, these bars are packed with nutrition and are a perfect snack for your road-trip with the right combination of crunchiness and sweetness!